 Francisco Velasco, Spain

-Francisco is Senior Researcher at the Instituto Español de Oceanografía (IEO) in Santander, Spain.
-Currently he is the Chief Scientist of the programme on assessment of Fishery Resources in ICES Area, coordinating the team of IEO scientists working in these matters.
-He is also the lead scientist on the Spanish Bottom trawl surveys in the Northeastern Atlantic, northern Iberian shelf and Porcupine surveys, and has been a member of ICES International Bottom Trawl Survey Working Group (IBTSWG) since 2002.
+Francisco is a Senior Researcher at the Instituto Español de Oceanografía (IEO) in Santander, Spain.
+He is currently the Chief Scientist in the programme on the assessment of fishery resources in ICES Area, coordinating the team of IEO scientists working on these matters.
+He has been a member of ICES International Bottom Trawl Survey Working Group (IBTSWG) since 2002 and is lead scientist on the Spanish bottom trawl surveys in the Northeastern Atlantic, northern Iberian shelf and Porcupine surveys.
 He has worked on fish trophic relationships of demersal fish, marine ecology, deep fisheries, and biodiversity conservation.

 Email, Google Scholar, ResearchGate